Strength of Materials - Clebsch Method

 - integration should be performed without expanding expressions in parentheses

-If the coordinates \(l_{\mathrm{i}}\) specify the position of the concentrated forces \(P_{\mathrm{i}}\) or the beginnings of continuous loads \(q_{\mathrm{i}}\), the expressions like \(P_i\left(x-l_i\right)\) or \(q_i \frac{\left(x-l_i\right)^2}{2}\) are integrated according to the scheme
+If the coordinates \(l_{\mathrm{i}}\) define the position of concentrated forces \(P_{\mathrm{i}}\) or the beginnings of continuous loads \(q_{\mathrm{i}}\), then expressions of the type \(P_i\left(x-l_i\right)\) or \(q_i \frac{\left(x-l_i\right)^2}{2}\) are integrated according to the scheme

 \(\int\left(x-l_i\right)^n d x=\frac{\left(x-l_i\right)^{n+1}}{n+1}+C\)